vectordotdev/vector/website/docs/setup/guides/getting-started.md

 ## 2. Configure it

-Vector runs with a [configuration file][docs.configuration] which tells it which components to run and how they should interact.
+Vector runs with a [configuration file][docs.configuration] that tells it which components to run and how they should interact.
 Let's create one that simply pipes a [`stdin` source][docs.sources.stdin] to a [`stdout` sink][docs.sinks.console]: